Skatteetaten/fiona/API.md

 * **Success Response:**

   The user is created with access policy to the specified basepath to create, read and delete objects.
-  A JSON string is returned, to be used as a password with the username when accessing the S3 server.
+  A JSON structure is returned with information necessary to use the S3 bucket.

   * **Code:** 201 CREATED <br />
-    **Content:** `"user-specific-password"`
+    **Content:** `{"secretKey":"aSecretKey","serviceEndpoint":"http://minio.company.com:80","bucket":"utv","bucketRegion":"us-east-1"}`

 * **Error Response:**